kubitus2/GravityBalls/README.md

 ## Possible improvements

-Optimising simulation by some sort of spatial compartmentalisation or delegating calculations to compute shader.
+ * Optimising simulation by some sort of spatial compartmentalisation or delegating calculations to compute shader.
+ * Sound is kinda glitchy at the moment and obnoxious but the mute button works which is nice.
+Possible solution: creating separate object for each type of sound.